AstarNetwork/astar-docs/docs/learn/governance/index.md

 In case the quorum is reached, the motion is considered _passed_.

 A collective can have 0 or more members, up to a predefined limit.
-To check the current number of members, it's best to refer to the on-chain data, e.g. the `polkadot-js app` or the dedicated governance UI.
+To check the current number of members, it is best to refer to the on-chain data, e.g. the `polkadot-js app` or the dedicated governance UI.

 | Parameter Name                          | Shibuya                  | Astar                    |
 | --------------------------------------- | ------------------------ | ------------------------ |